Cortney Palm

-Cortney Palm (born February 20, 1987) is an American actress and author known for Zombeavers, The Dark Tapes and Sushi Girl.
+Cortney Nacole Palm (born February 20, 1987) is an American actress who appeared in the films Zombeavers, The Dark Tapes and Sushi Girl.

+Early life

+Palm was born on February 20, 1987, in Castle Rock, Colorado.
+In 2001, she won a beauty pageant while attending Castle Rock Middle School.
+Palm moved to California at the age of 18 to study theater at California Lutheran University.

 Career

 Palm's career began after she was cast in the titular role of Sushi Girl.
 She played Zoe in Zombeavers, Isabelle in Disappearance and Maria in Steven C. Miller's Silent Night, a loose remake of Charles E. Sellier Jr.’s 1984 classic Silent Night, Deadly Night.
 Her role in Death House was cast on short notice.
 In 2021, she starred in Beyond Paranormal.

-Personal life

-Palm was born on February 20, 1987, in Castle Rock, Colorado.
-She moved to California at the age of 18 to study theater at California Lutheran University.